sumeetK/spm_test/README.md

-# S
+# MathOpsPackage

-A description of this package.
+A reusable component that allows to perform mathematical operations!